lachlanmcdonald/mg-shader-wiki/Notes.md

 Shader files are written in _OpenGL Shader Language_ (GLSL), version _1.10_.
 [The Book of Shaders](https://thebookofshaders.com/) is a good beginners guide to the shader language.

-The `map` function in the shader is executed once per voxel:
+Each shader has a `map` function which is executed once per voxel:

 - It recieves the location of the voxel as its only argument
 - Should return a float between `0.0` and `255.0` representing the voxel color in the palette.